Price, Texas

 Price is an unincorporated community in west central Rusk County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 275 in 2000.
 It is located within the Longview, Texas metropolitan area.

 History

 Joseph H. Price established a Methodist church here in 1852.
 A post office was established here in 1881 under the name Carlysle (Carlisle) and remained in operation until 1904.
 A new post office was established here in 1940 and was renamed Price for a local family of settlers.
 Oil refining played a role in the local economy during that decade.
 Its population peaked at 300 residents between 1950 and 1980 and had five businesses.
-The population went down to 275 from 1988 to 2000 and had one business.
+The population declined to 275 from 1988 to 2000, at which time the community had one business.

 Geography

 Price is located 8 mi west of Henderson in western Rusk County.

 Education

 The Carlisle Independent School District serves area students.